SuneetPatil/aws-serverless-boilerplate/README.md

     - Username can be an email, phone number, or UUID (Cognito username).
     - Identify using REGEX - Numeric(phone_number), AlphaNumber(UUID), and include @(special character for email)
 - On successful authentication:
+    - If user is not confirmed email and/or phone_number
+        - Cognito triggers OTP for verification:
+        - To email, if only email is provided
+        - To phone, if only phone or both email and phone is provided
+    - If user is verified
         - Checks in the PostgreSQL `sessions` table if an active session exists for the user.
         - If another active session is found:
             - Returns a flag prompting the user to confirm logout of the previous session.
             - New session is not created until the previous one is revoked (SSO enforcement).
         - If no other session exists:
             - Creates a new session entry in the DB, tied to user ID and device type.
             - Stores refresh token and session expiry.
         - Tokens are returned in the response.
 - All errors (invalid password, user not found, unverified email/phone) are handled gracefully and returned with appropriate HTTP status codes and messages.
 ```